gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

 }
 </pre>

-<p>We'll get to why it's templatized, why it's an "impl" class, and why we use
-the UiTemplate annotation later on when we discuss "Complex UIs - Dumb Views".
+We'll get to why it's templatized, why it's an "impl" class, and why we use the UiTemplate annotation later on when we discuss "Complex UIs - Dumb Views".
 For now it's important to note that a) we'll access the  underlying widgets via the UiField annotations, and b) the constructor code is significantly smaller.
 And by "smaller", I mean a single line.
-UiBinder does a good job of removing the boilerplate code necessary to setup UIs, and allows you to further segment the code that declares the UI from the code that drives the UI.</p>
+UiBinder does a good job of removing the boilerplate code necessary to setup UIs, and allows you to further segment the code that declares the UI from the code that drives the UI.

-<p>Now that we have the UI constructed, we need to hook up the associated UI
-events, namely Add/Delete button clicks, and interaction with the contact list FlexTable.
+Now that we have the UI constructed, we need to hook up the associated UI events, namely Add/Delete button clicks, and interaction with the contact list FlexTable.
 This is where we'll start to notice significant changes in the overall layout of our application design.
 Mainly due to the fact that we want